Search by Keyword

 As heard on a bonus track contained in the 50th Anniversary Edition of "Sgt.
 Pepper," George takes relaxed but concerted effort in going through the arrangement of his song with the musicians, directing them verbally as to how the melody line should be played.
 In studying Indian music, George taught himself to write down his music in Indian script so that the Indian musicians could play them easily.

-"Instead of quavers and dots written across lines," George explains in the biography "The Beatles," "Indian music is written down very simply like our tonic sol-fa.
+"Instead of quavers and dots written across lines," George explains in Hunter Davies' biography "The Beatles," "Indian music is written down very simply like our tonic sol-fa.
 Instead of Do, Re, Mi, and so on, they sing Sa, Re, Ga, Ma, Pa, Dha, Ni, Sa.
 Often they don't have words for songs, but just sing those notes.
 You indicate how high or low, or how long each one is, by putting little marks under each note.
 The first notes of 'Within You' to go with the words 'We were talking' would go Ga, Ma, Pa, Ni.
 You just need to write the first letter; that's enough.
 Now I can go to the Indian musicians, give them the music, play it through to let them hear it, and they can do it themselves."
 As caught on tape during these rehearsals, George verbally goes through "Within You Without You" in this way and then directs proceedings by saying, "Ok, should we try it from the beginning?," adding instructions to Geoff Emerick, "Just tape it, Geoff, just in case."

 As to Paul and John’s activities during these rehearsals, Geoff Emerick continues: “Paul was somewhat interested in the goings-on and in how the various instruments were played – eventually he even bought a sitar himself – but John seemed quite bored, wandering around the studio aimlessly, not knowing what to contribute.”
 “George has done a great Indian one,” Paul stated in an interview in 1967.
 “We came along one night and he had about 400 Indian fellas playing there, and it was a great swinging evening, as they say.”

 Geoff Emerick continues: "As the other instruments began to be layered on top of the drone, the structure of the song started to make a little more sense.
 I quite liked the sound of the tabla, and, as I had done on George’s ‘Revolver’ track ‘Love You To,’ I once again decided to close-mic them and add signal processing to make things a bit more exciting sonically."
 Once the arrangement was worked out and all the instrumentalists were warmed up, it was time to start the tapes rolling.
 “Eventually the recording commenced,” Geoff Emerick relates.
-“It was decided to first lay down a drone, with three of four musicians playing one note continuously; even Neil Aspinall was recruited to assist Harrison in playing tamboura
+“It was decided to first lay down a drone, with three of four musicians playing one note continuously; even Neil Aspinall was recruited to assist Harrison in playing tamboura.

 In Mark Lewisohn's book “The Beatles Recording Sessions,” Geoff Emerick states: “Everyone was amazed when they first heard a tabla recorded that closely, with the texture and the lovely low resonances.”
 The other Indian instruments recorded on this day were surmandal, which is a multi-stringed board zither, and dilruba, described by Geoff Emerick as “a bowed instrument similar to a sitar, but smaller."